ServeMeLlib/dev/README.md

 ---- To enable logging to file put this in your server.csv `app log, log.txt` and to log only to console , so `app log` exclude the file name.

+---- To specify a port number to use, put this in your server.csv `app port,8080` .
+The port must not be in use.

 ---- To open your default browser automatically when you start ServeMe.exe , put this in your server.csv `app openDefaultBrowserOnStartUp`

 ----